-The Valentine's Day arrest of Christopher Ray Flores, a former teacher's aide, on a lewd molestation charge has some Oklahoma parents complaining the incident could have been avoided if not for cover-ups by Norman school administrators and local police officials.
+NORMAN — The Valentine's Day arrest of a former Norman teacher's aide on a lewd molestation charge has some parents fuming.

 Shelly Hickman, spokeswoman for Norman Public Schools, denied that any cover-up occurred.

 “If people are insinuating this district doesn't take allegations seriously and doesn't investigate allegations — that's wrong,” Hickman said.

 “The safety of the children and students in our system is of the utmost importance to us, and we investigate every claim.”